mpdcampbell/nat-selection/README.md

 # nat-selection
-This is a recreation of the natural selection simulation demonstrated in a [youtube video](https://www.youtube.com/watch?v=0ZGbIKd0XrM), where creatures compete and thier traits evolve depending on environment pressure.
+This is a recreation of the natural selection simulation demonstrated in a [youtube video](https://www.youtube.com/watch?v=0ZGbIKd0XrM), where creatures compete and their traits evolve depending on environment pressure.
 Primer has his own [github repository](https://github.com/Helpsypoo/primer), but none of his code was used here.
 The idea was to copy the simulation "rules" set out in the video and independently recreate it in C++.
 The simulation runs in its entirety offscreen, then [gnuplot](http://www.gnuplot.info/) is used, via the [gnuplot-iostream api](https://github.com/dstahlke/gnuplot-iostream), to produce plots of how the population number and the creature traits changed.
 Additionally, a 2D animation of the simulation is displayed, using the [olcPixelGameEngine library](https://github.com/OneLoneCoder/olcPixelGameEngine), as each generated frame is passed to [ffmpeg](https://ffmpeg.org/) to create a local video.

 #### **Example Graphs**